leandroarndt/djangospam/README.txt

 Django antispam module with an invisible fake comment/contact form and Akismet verification.

 See <http://pythonhosted.org/djangospam> for complete documentation.
+Now compatible with both Python 2 and 3.

 Fake form use
 -------------